ErinGreenhalgh/personal_project/README.md

 * **See comparison reports:** It will be most useful to users to see how their analysis differs between drafts of their summary.
 Users will be able to choose two reports and see the different between them.
 For example, they could see that their edit improved their confidence score by 15%.

 ###Running Locally:
+1. Clone this repo
+2. Run `bundle install` to install necessary gems
+3. Set up the database: `rake db:create db:migrate`
+3. Run `rails s` to fire up the development server
+4. Navigate to `localhost:3000`
+5. Run `rspec` to run the test suite